mathiasrw/argmate/README.md

 ### lite quirks

-- Lite will not convert your 0x prepended hexvalues to int
+- Lite will not convert your 0x prepended hex values to int

 ### ideas
 - ?
-Flag to outoconvert _ values to int when convertable? (like deno)
+Flag to autoconvert _ values to int when convertible? (like deno)
 - We do not support autoconverting magic strings like "true" and "false"
 	- maybe we should have an option to convert magic strings...
-- ? input type json thet is parsed and added as data?
+- ? input type json that is parsed and added as data?
-- ?
-Commaseperated list to array?
+- ? comma-separated list to array?
+- Demonstrate how to use macros to pregenerate engineConfig to make things even faster. manual or via https://bun.sh/docs/bundler/macros - https://bun.sh/docs/bundler/macros#export-condition-macro

 ---